discourse/discourse-postgres/README.md

 For upgrading, `POSTGRES_USER` should remain unset and inherit the default `postgres`.
 This image exposes env vars for `DB_USER` and `DB_PASSWORD` to install as non-superuser.
 By default `DB_USER` is `discourse`.

 initdb by default uses the current username.
 Usually this is run as postgres, so postgres becomes the default superuser.
-This is not the case with docker image... the POSTGRES_USER is.
+This is not the case with docker image... the `POSTGRES_USER` is.
+For this reason it's good to leave this as default.

 see also https://github.com/docker-library/postgres/issues/175